-The sudden spike in heroin-related deaths can be partly attributed to the relative ease of obtaining the drug as well as the increase in the demographics using the street drug.
+The sudden spike in heroin-related deaths can be partly attributed to the relative ease of obtaining the drug and the increase in the demographics using the street drug.
 However, recent discoveries have revealed that these two factors alone do not account for the abrupt rise in death rates observed in recent years.

 A Deadly New Variant Enters the Scene

-According to NIDA, Fentanyl is a potent synthetic opioid that is 50 to 100 times more powerful than morphine.
-It is a prescription drug that is routinely used for the management of severe pain, especially those associated with surgical procedures.
+According to NIDA, Fentanyl is a potent synthetic opioid 50 to 100 times more potent than morphine.
+It is a prescription drug that is routinely used to manage severe pain, especially those associated with surgical procedures.

-This drug is often misused by addicts to get a euphoric high.
-When combined with other drugs, Fentanyl can become very lethal leading to a coma, permanent brain damage or death from overdose.
+Addicts often misuse this drug to get a euphoric high.
+When combined with other drugs, Fentanyl can become very lethal, leading to a coma, permanent brain damage, or death from overdose.
 Fentanyl is known by street names such as Goodfellas, Dance Fever, Jackpot, Friend, China Girl, Apache, Tango & Cash, and China White.

 Synthetic opioids such as Fentanyl are now the most common cause of drug overdose deaths in the United States.
-In 2017, overdose death rate as a result of Fentanyl was 59 percent compared to 14.3 percent in 2010.
+In 2017, the overdose death rate resulting from Fentanyl was 59 percent compared to 14.3 percent in 2010.

 Why Would Drug Dealers Lace Heroin with Fentanyl?